 Dust, coarse Particles larger than 2.5 µm in diameter.

 Dust, loading Synthetic test dust specifically formulated for determining the test dust capacity and arrestance of a filter.

-Economizer, air A component of an air handling unit that increases the amount of outdoor air in the supply air when the outdoor air temperature is below the indoor temperature, in order to reduce the need for mechanical cooling.
+Economizer air A component of an air handling unit that increases the amount of outdoor air or mix return air with the supply air, in order to reduce the need for mechanical cooling and save energy..

 EER See energy efficiency ratio.

-Efficiency (filtration) Removal of dust in a filter, expressed as a percentage.
-(EN 779)
+Efficiency (filtration) Removal of dust particles in a filter, expressed as a percentage.
+(ISO 16890)

 Emissivity The relative ability of its surface to emit energy by radiation in relation to black surface.